beverloo/periodic-background-sync/README.md

 run for a site if the user isn't currently visiting the site.

 An additional `periodic-background-sync` permission will be exposed through the Permissions API to allow developers to query whether the API can be used.
+The user or the user agent on behalf of the user must set this permission to 'granted' before the website can use this capability.

 # Design decisions